 3. Arches National Park

 The arches are complemented by towering spires, fins, and balanced rocks, creating a breathtaking scene.
-A striking environment of contrasting colors, landforms, and textures highlight the park’s extraordinary features.
+A striking environment of contrasting colors, landforms, and textures highlights the park’s extraordinary features.

 This National Park is located in southeastern Utah, near the town of Moab.
 Canyonlands visitors can enjoy the preservation of a vast colorful landscape that includes numerous canyons, buttes, and mesas along the Green and Colorado rivers.